FDA Warning: Henna Tattoos More Dangerous than Most People Realize | DC Metro Area Personal Injury Law Blog

 5 stars

-Some people become sensitized to PPD from just one exposure, and can even develop an allergy that can cause cross lifelong reactions to certain medications.
+Some people become sensitized to PPD from just one exposure and can even develop an allergy that can cause lifelong reactions to certain medications.

-Temporary tattoos, such as those applied to the skin with a moistened wad of cotton, fade several days after application.
+Temporary tattoos, such as those applied with a moistened cotton pad, fade several days after application.
 Many contain color additives approved for cosmetic use on the skin.
 However, the FDA has received reports of allergic reactions to some temporary tattoos.

 An import alert is in effect for several foreign-made temporary tattoos.
 According to the Office of Cosmetics and Colors, the temporary tattoos subject to the import alert are not allowed into the United States because they don’t have the required ingredient declaration on the label or they contain colors not permitted for use in cosmetics applied to the skin.